aditya3697/Gross/README.md

 Note -
 1. **ant** should be installed
-2. Client functionality is depricated
+2. Client functionality is depricated.
+Use browser instead.

 ### Daemonize the server